geodat-ai/standards-engineering/ai-services.md

 AI services should normally run as containerised APIs.

-Applications should interact with AI services through APIs rather than embedding AI logic directly.
+Applications should interact with AI services through APIs rather than embedding AI logic directly within application code.

 ---